bmw-software-engineering/trlc/documentation/architecture.md

   all explicitly requested items.

 * We then use that to expand into a final file list that is required.
-Note that for check nodes, all check files are included, and similarly for trlc nodes all trlc files are included.
+Note that for trlc nodes all trlc files are included.

 ### Lexer and Parser overview